wp-plugins/planso-forms/readme.txt

 8. Integrate your forms by inserting the generated shortcode anywhere within your site.

 == Changelog ==

+= 1.3.7 =
+* Fixed a bug that could prevent form submission when JavaScript Anti Spam was active and certain jquery versions were present
+* Tested for WordPress 4.2.2

 = 1.3.6 =
 * Further improvements on checkbox error handling